 Refreshing Apple Cinnamon Tea

-Category: Exquisite Sweet Finales
+Section: Exquisite Sweet Finales

 This aromatic apple cinnamon tea combines black tea with fresh apple slices, warming cinnamon, and zesty ginger for a comforting beverage that can be enjoyed hot or cold.
 The tea steeps in two stages—first the black tea alone, then with the fruit and spices—allowing each element to contribute its distinct flavor.
 Sweetened with honey and garnished with apple slices and cinnamon sticks, this versatile drink transforms from a cozy hot tea to a refreshing iced version perfect for warmer days.
 The preparation is straightforward yet yields complex flavors that can be intensified by allowing the spices to steep longer.